Amazon Project Zero is your secret weapon to fight hijackers

-As more people join the Amazon platform every day in a rush to build the e-commerce empire of their dreams, Amazon hijackers and counterfeiters are more brazen than ever before.
+As more people join the Amazon platform every day in a rush to build the e-commerce empire of their dreams, fighting Amazon hijackers and counterfeiters is more tricky than ever before.
 For every honest business person looking to build a store on Amazon and make an honest living, a counterfeiter is hanging out in the shadows looking to take advantage of their hard work.

 In fact, according to the Organisation for Economic Cooperation and Development, 3.3% of total trade worldwide is in counterfeit products.
 3.3 percent!
 Now that’s a staggering number.
 Think how much money you would lose upfront if 3.3% of your sales evaporated.

 There’s money to be made in counterfeiting in simplest terms, and its shady economy is booming without an end, or any particular controls, insight.

 Unfortunately, there’s been a cottage industry of successful Amazon hijackers for a while now.
 And even more unfortunate that factories, suppliers, and agents without much integrity are willing to help them get business done if it means a little more money in their pockets at the end of the day.